 Valley House services include:

 - Supported Accommodation - Domestic Violence and Abuse.
-For women/women and their children who are experiencing or have recently experienced domestic violence and abuse.
+For anyone experiencing or have recently experienced domestic violence and abuse, including children.

 - Supported Accommodation - Teenage Parents.

 For teenage parents or expectant mothers between the age of 16 - 20.

 - Emergency Accommodation - offers safe overnight accommodation for women/women and their children who are escaping domestic violence and abuse and for teenage parents.

 - Floating Support Services for teenage parents and expectant mothers between the ages of 16 -25 and for homeless families who need support to obtain/sustain their own tenancy.